Sugar is a hot topic. How bad is it? Are some types of sugars better than others?

 Some signs and symptoms that you’re eating too much sugar are:

-Sooooooo, it’s pretty clear that excess sugar in your life is doing you no favours.
+So, it’s pretty clear that excess sugar in your life is doing you no favours.
 I did tell you though, that I wouldn’t just tell you that sugar is bad for you and leave it at that.

-Right off the bat, limiting your consumption of processed and packaged foods will automatically cut a boat load of sugar from your diet.
+Limiting your consumption of processed and packaged foods will automatically cut a boat load of sugar from your diet.
 If you do eat packaged foods, read the labels!
 The fewer the ingredients, the better.
 Aim for products with 5% or less total sugars.

 But what else can you do?
 Are there sugars you can eat without wreaking havoc on your health?